scottiegarcia/dc-metro/README.md

 - Scott Garcia (scottiegarcia) (help with Metrohero API (RIP), tidying, and implementing shut off hours for the board)
 - ScottKekoaShay (Auto swapping between train platforms, if desired)

+Original documentation below, I'm too lazy to add a new .gif:

 # Washington DC Metro Train Sign
 This project contains the source code to create your own Washington DC Metro sign.
 It was written using CircuitPython targeting the [Adafruit Matrix Portal](https://www.adafruit.com/product/4745) and is optimized for 64x32 RGB LED matrices.